-The Donor Remembrance Ceremony is an invitation only event attended by family members of those who have been organ, tissue or cornea donors during the previous year.
+Our Life and Legacy Celebration is an invitation only donor remembrance ceremony attended by family members of those who have been organ, tissue or cornea donors during the previous year.
 The event is held to pay tribute to those we have lost and to recognize their generous gifts of life.

 The ceremony begins with a welcome from Gift of Life Donor Program and then continues with several speakers, both individuals who have received the gift of life as well as donor family members.
 Donor family members present will hopefully find these short speeches meaningful and will gain a better understanding of how the gifts of their loved ones impacted so many.

 The ceremony also includes the presentation of the Gift of Life Donor Medal.
 Each family is presented with a medal and lapel pins to honor their loved one.
 The medal was established as a remembrance for those who have helped improve the lives of others through donation, and is a keepsake for the family.
 Symbolically, the picture on the medal illustrates the hand of the donor to the recipient as he or she passes on the gift of life (the heart) and love (the rose).
 The magnitude of the gift is accentuated by the rays extending from the heart.
 Families are also presented with a "Wrapped in Hugs" wrap which was created by a volunteer or member of our community as an outward sign of compassion and gratitude.
 To learn more about the "Wrapped in Hugs" program, click here.

 After the medals are distributed, Gift of Life Donor Program shows a photo tribute.
 The photo tribute is a photo collage consisting of pictures of loved ones who have donated.
 Each picture appears on a large screen for about ten seconds, along with the name of the donor.
 See the "Photograph" section below for more information about submitting a photograph of your loved one.